jmjackson6880/arduino-gaggia-classic-pro/README.md

 ### Brewing: Manual mode

-To change the mode, press the rotary encoder.
+To change the mode, press the rotary encoder button.
 Observe that the mode will change on the LCD screen.

 #### Flow control

 The mode must be "Manual".
 To start a manually flow-controlled shot, turn the potentiometer to the left limit, then begin dialing to the right.
+The pump will not start unless the potentiometer is returned to the left limit.
 Observe that the shot time will begin counting on the LCD screen and that voltage is being increasingly applied to the pump.
-To stop the stop, return the potentiometer to the left limit.
+To stop the shot, return the potentiometer to the left limit.

 ### Brewing: Automatic mode